Career / Career Progression

 How to Recertify your CCIE or CCDE

 Cisco requires recertification for CCIE or CCDE every three years.
-You can either pass one exam, earn Continuing Education credits, or a combination of both.
+You can either pass one exam, earn Continuing Education credits, or complete activities such as teaching, gaining work experience, or publishing blogs.

 For the exam option, you can pass any expert-level written or lab exam, any technology core exam, any two professional concentration exams, or a combination of one technology core exam and one professional concentration exam.